Merriott History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Merriott reached English shores for the first time with the ancestors of the Merriott family as they migrated following the Norman Conquest of 1066.
 The Merriott family lived in Leicestershire.
 Their name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Marriot in Normandy.
 While many of the family settled in England, some stayed behind in Normandy as shown by Richard Mareta who was listed there (1180-1195.)
-CITATION[CLOSE]

 Early Origins of the Merriott family